okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/before-you-begin/openidconnect/prep.md

 ### Prepare an OIDC integration

+#### Multi-tenancy

 Okta uses a [multi-tenant](/docs/concepts/multi-tenancy) local credential system for OIDC.
 Each instance of your app integration inside a customer org has a separate set of OIDC client credentials that are used to access your application.

 For example, consider a scenario where your app integration is added to 10 separate customer orgs.
 Seven of those customers create a single instance of your app integration.
 However, the other three customers each create two separate instances of your app integration so they can use different configuration options.
 This scenario creates a total of 13 sets of client credentials for your application that you need to track.

 This multi-tenant approach is different from other IdPs that use a global credential system, where a given application has the same customer credentials across all orgs.

+#### Prerequisites

-Now, before you create a new OIDC integration in Okta:
+Before you create a new OIDC integration in Okta:

 1. Have your application developed and tested, with a front-end (for example, JavaScript and HTML) and back-end (for example, middleware and database software) stack, along with services available through APIs, and accepting HTTP connections.
 1. Based on the [type of application that you have built](/docs/concepts/oauth-openid/#what-kind-of-client-are-you-building), determine the correct [OAuth 2.0 flow](/docs/concepts/oauth-openid/#recommended-flow-by-application-type) that is required below the OIDC identity layer.

     For OIDC applications destined for the OIN, you can create either of the following:

-    * A Web application with a dedicated server-side back-end capable of securely storing a Client Secret and exchanging information with an authorization server through trusted back-channel connections.
-Okta recommends using the Authorization Code flow with an exchange of the client credentials (client ID and Client Secret) for controlling the access between your application and the resource server.
+    * A Web application with a dedicated server-side back-end that is capable of securely storing a Client Secret and exchanging information with an authorization server through trusted back-channel connections.
+Okta recommends using the Authorization Code flow with an exchange of the client credentials (Client ID and Client Secret) for controlling the access between your application and the resource server.
-    * A Single Page Application (SPA), using an Authorization Code flow with a Proof Key for Code Exchange (PKCE) as the recommended method for controlling the access between your application and a resource server.
+    * A Single Page Application (SPA) that uses an Authorization Code flow with a Proof Key for Code Exchange (PKCE).
+Okta recommends this method to control the access between your SPA application and a resource server.

 1. Determine the sign-in redirect URIs on your system.
 A redirect URI is where Okta sends the authentication response and ID token during the sign-in flow.
 You can specify more than one URI if required.
 1. Your application must support automatic credential rotation.
 For more information, see the `/keys` section in the [OpenID Connect & OAuth 2.0 API reference](/docs/reference/api/oidc/#key-rotation).